 So let’s dive in.
 Of course, it’s futile to try and prevent a zombie apocalypse.
 It will come upon us, and with little warning.
 So how do we prepare for, and survive, a zombie apocalypse?

-Yeah.
-And I think it is really just two things: a samurai sword and lots and lots of protein bars.
+I think it is really just two things: a samurai sword and lots and lots of protein bars.
 That is pretty much all you need — plus a fresh source of water and a lot of friends.
-But, really, it is just a sword and protein bars.
-That is it, and you are set.
+But, really, it is just a samurai sword and protein bars.
+That’s it, and you are set.
 You get your sword out, you get a protein bar ready, just so you have enough energy to keep swinging.
 That is it.
 That is my advice.

 Yeah, it’s really about endurance — and getting to a rural area, right?